 REQUIRED: Why is your protocol significant?
 OR What key questions can this method help answer?

-:
+Balakrishnan Solaimuthu: Using this sophisticated noninvasive tool we can real-time monitor tumor growth kinetics and metastatic colonization in mice which has a great potential in breast cancer therapeutics and disease management

 REQUIRED: What is the main advantage of this technique?

-:
+Balakrishnan Solaimuthu: The main advantage of this technique is non-invasive and real-time monitoring of tumor development and metastatic colonization.

 OPTIONAL: Do the implications of this technique extend toward the therapy (or diagnosis) of a particular disease, disability, or challenge?
 How so?

+Arata Hayashi: Combining luciferase and fluorescence detection is a helpful strategy to advance the preclinical studies of breast cancer progression and disease management.
+This can be applied for anti-cancer drug studies

 OPTIONAL: Are there any specific areas of research that this method could provide insight into?
 OR Can this method be applied to any other systems?

+Anees Khatib: This protocol is not restricted to breast cancer and could be applied to other carcinomas such as lung and pancreatic.
+Furthermore, because it is non-invasive, it can be applied to measure the efficacy of anticancer drugs and their effects on tumor growth kinetics in real time.

 OPTIONAL: How would you expect an individual who has never performed this technique to struggle?
 Do you have any advice to offer to somebody who is trying this technique for the first time?